saulofilho/jessyca/content/posthome/will-bank-danny-bond-1.md

 </div>

-Danny Bond, created a song talking about how the Will Bank Card gives her independence to be able to have fun and do whatever she wants, totally p*ssy power lyrics.
-We created a clip for the song made exclusively for social media, showing what the bank's digital world would be like.
-The clip was so successful that the song ended up on Spotify.
+We came up with the idea to make a song with Danny Bond, a popular singer and rapper trans woman from the northeast region of Brazil.
+The song emphasized how the Will Bank Card provides her the freedom to have fun and pursue her desires, totally p*ssy power lyrics.

+We made a music video for the song exclusively for social media, showcasing what the digital world of the Will Bank would look like.
+The song and the video received such a positive response from people, that the song was eventually added to Spotify and Danny Bond became the face of the brand.

-And the most important thing about this campaign is that Danny was the first black trans woman in brazil to be the face of a bank.
+As mentioned earlier, Danny Bond was the first black trans woman in Brazil to represent a bank.

 <iframe src="https://player.vimeo.com/video/738278696?h=7f8b7c1ffa&title=0&byline=0&portrait=0"  frameborder="0" width="640" height="360" allow="autoplay; fullscreen" allowfullscreen></iframe>